 The bill establishes a Natural Hazard Mitigation Financing Program in Iowa, which aims to provide loans to eligible entities for projects that mitigate the impacts of natural hazards.
-It creates a dedicated revolving loan fund managed by the Department of Homeland Security and Emergency Management, funded through appropriations from the General Assembly and federal grants.
-The bill outlines the roles of the department and the Iowa Finance Authority in administering the program, including the issuance of bonds and notes, and specifies that these funds will not be part of the state’s general fund.
-Additionally, it emphasizes that the bonds issued under this program are not a liability of the state and are exempt from state income tax.
+It creates a dedicated revolving loan fund managed by the Department of Homeland Security and Emergency Management, funded through appropriations, federal grants, and loan repayments.
+The bill outlines the responsibilities of the department and the Iowa Finance Authority in administering the program, including the issuance of bonds and notes, while ensuring that these funds are not considered part of the state general fund.
+Additionally, it amends existing laws to incorporate this new program and its funding mechanisms, emphasizing that the bonds issued are special obligations and do not constitute state debt.

 Statutes affected: